couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/dataGeneration.md

 # Datasets

-Once the datasets have been generated, they can be previewed from the Datsets tab.
+Once the datasets have been generated, they can be previewed from the Datasets tab.
 ![synth-datasets-1](/img/synthetic/synth-datasets-1.png)

 - This shows the json view of the documents